-Students shall be tardy to school if they are not in their classrooms when the bell rings to start the school day.
-Students shall report to the office for a tardy permit if they are tardy to class.
-Students will also be marked tardy if they leave before the end of the school day.
+Students shall be tardy to school if they are not in their classrooms when the bell rings to start the school day or any of the class periods.
+Students shall report to the office for a tardy permit if they are tardy to any class.

-Student Absences
+Student Absence

 A student absent from school shall provide a note that describes the reason for absence.
 This note must be signed by the student's parent or guardian and dated.
 Parents may also call the school attendance line to verify a student's absence.
-Students who have excessive tardiness or absences within the school year will receive a letter from the district and may be required to meet with the School Attendance Review Board.
-These strategies are in place to ensure that students attend school regularly and are able to achieve academic success.
+Students who are absent or tardy 5 or more days within the school year will receive a letter from the school and may be required to meet with the School Attendance Review Board for excessive absences.
+These strategies are in place to ensure that students attend school regularly and are able to meet with academic success.